 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 However, management also considers the factors that may influence the credit risk of its customer base, including the default risk of the industry and country in which customers operate.

-The Company applies the Standardized Approach for the calculation of its minimum capital requirements for credit risk.
 As at 31st December, the Company did not have any collaterals or guarantees and therefore did not make use of Credit Risk Mitigation techniques.

-Table 4: Exposure Amount, Risk Weighted Assets (RWA) and Minimum Capital Requirement per Exposure Class
+Table 4: Exposure Amount, Risk Weighted Assets (RWA) and Minimum Capital Requirement per Exposure

+Class